metamn/beat/code/pages/democratization-of-design/democratization-of-design.md

 ## The scenario

-What really concerns me is how the large public with no design education and aesthetic sense will manage to come up with a good looking, finished website?
+What really concerns me is how the large public with no design education and aesthetic sense will manage to come up with a good-looking, finished website?

 And how we can avoid all those websites looking the same?

 Masses fed up with social networks will start soon leaving the silos and looking for something original to express themselves even on the cost of the likes.

 They'll flock into WordPress; choose a design system; pick up some components and color schemes; in an afternoon they'll come up with the solution, in ecstasy.
 The next day they'll wake up and realize a.) they won't win the next Awwwards and b.) their creation looks like almost as the guys' next door.

 What we can do in the next short years to satisfy them all?
 We don't want every new site look alike neither to be ugly.
 We don't want to make people disappointed by the web immediately after a disappointment in social networks.

 ## Intelligent components